Prepaid cards

 Ode

-After an initial £5 top up to get the card, you can add extra credit (min £10) online or via its app with the funds available instantly.
+After an initial £5 top up to get the card, you can add extra credit (min £10) to your card online or via its app with the funds available instantly.
 After the first year, a £2.99 annual fee kicks in, so diarise to cancel if you find you're not earning much cashback from it.
+There's also a £5/mth inactivity fee after 12 months of no usage, so make sure you cancel before that kicks in.

 HyperJar

 Important.
 The providers above are authorised by the Financial Conduct Authority.
 Any money you deposit in Clubcard Pay is covered by Tesco Bank's FSCS protection.
-For Ode and Hyperjar, it's ring-fenced in a separate bank account, so if there are problems with the provider, the money's safe (as long as the bank still exists). (i) Some retailer's cashback is online or in-store only.
-Any earnt cashback is automatically added to your balance within seven days (within five weeks for Sainsbury's) and is available to spend when you next top up (min £10).
+For Ode and HyperJar, it's ring-fenced in a separate bank account, so if there are problems with the provider, the money's safe (though it wouldn't be if the underlying bank went bust, so it's best not to leave large balances on these cards, just in case).

 Cashback sites may pay you for signing up